With new hospital’s distinctive ‘W’ design, form follows function – and function reflects vision

 UT Southwestern Medical Center is proud to be adding a new architectural, as well as medical, landmark to Dallas with the William P. Clements Jr. University Hospital.
 But as distinctive as the facility’s W design is, and as appealing as the facade will be, they both are examples of “form following function.”

 Architectural aesthetics were not the primary focus of the planning process set in motion by Dr. Daniel K. Podolsky, President of UT Southwestern.
-Rather, he charged everyone involved with achieving three overriding goals for the new hospital: it was to be patient-centric, innovative, and integrate UTSW’s research, educational, and patient care missions.
+Rather, he charged everyone involved with achieving three overriding goals for the new hospital: it was to be patient-centric, innovative, and

 The Question That Drove Everything – ‘What’s Best for the Patient?’